vishnukumarkvs/notes/Interview.md

     - use global ordering for aquiring state lock,  use timeouts etc

 6. How do you do thread pooling in java
     - Thread pooling is a collection of reusable threads.
-We use thread pooling
+We use thread pooling to improve performance by reusing threads instead of frequently creating and destroying them
+    -